hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Total cost: -884326.7500000005
 Optimum found: True
 ```
 Of course, these results are from dummy data.
-Getting a cost of -884,326 EUR, i.e. a profit of 884,326 would be pretty sick.
+Getting a cost of -884,326 EUR, i.e. a profit of 884,326 EUR would be pretty sick.

+## Data for Optimization
 ### Power plant production data
 I ranted about the user unfriendliness of the power plant API in the previous post.
 Let me also say something positive about it.
 The API has a public part for fetching monitoring data.
-It is documented, quite easy to use and returns a JSON with current production, battery state of charge, etc.
+It is documented, easy to use and returns a JSON with current production, battery state of charge, etc.
 We'll collect those to feed the optimization algorithm above.

 ### Electricity prices
 The market regulator announces electricity prices in advance.
 We'll optimize only for the time when we know the prices.
-Trying to predict prices for longer period would likely bring only marginal improvement, but it would cost us a lot of work.
+Trying to predict prices for longer period would likely bring only marginal improvement, but it would be a lot of work.

 ### Predicting power plant production
 Garbage in, garbage out.
-We need reasonably good prediction of solar panel production so that the model can return
+We need reasonably good predictions of solar panel production so that the model can return
 meaningful results.

 There are several APIs that provide estimates of solar panel production.
 Some are even free(-ish).